GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

   1m		1m		1	{loadbalancer-controller }			Normal		CREATE	ip: 130.123.123.123 <--- This is the load balancer's IP
 ```

-Open the load balancer's IP address in your web browser, click "Log in" in the top right and sign in with the default Jenkins username and password(`jenkins:jenkins`).
+Open the load balancer's IP address in your web browser, click "Log in" in the top right and sign in with the default Jenkins username `jenkins` and the password you configured when deploying Jenkins.
+You can find the password in the `jenkins/k8s/options` file.

-> **Warning**: Your Jenkins instance is currently insecure.
-To properly secure your instance follow the steps found [here](https://wiki.jenkins-ci.org/display/JENKINS/Securing+Jenkins).
+> **Note**: To further secure your instance follow the steps found [here](https://wiki.jenkins-ci.org/display/JENKINS/Securing+Jenkins).

 ![](docs/img/jenkins-login.png)